FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 OUTNQ.OUT

     The OUTNQ.OUT file is separated into two data areas.
-    The first section contains a summary of the maximum discharge, time of peak and the dis- charge hydrograph for each floodplain outflow element.
+    The first section contains a summary of the maximum discharge, time of peak and the discharge hydrograph for each floodplain outflow element.
     The second section is column data that includes the following for each outflow node:

         - Grid element